 protect small-scale business interests in the mass market tourist industry

-Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG and ASSET in a variety of ways.
+Depending on their skills and experience, volunteers will help to develop the capacity of ITTOG and ASSERT in a variety of ways.
 You may be based at the college, helping to develop course modules and materials, train teachers and students and/or run courses for local businesses.
 Or you may be linked to a local business, helping them to develop their capacity through product development, accounting or marketing.
 Volunteer opportunities are many and varied in this project.
 Whatever your skills, you are needed to help make tourism an even greater force for good in The Gambia.

 To learn more about how the volunteer programme works with this project read more here - and - here